Skip to main content

 ]

-<"records">with information about resource records in the zone.
-Records can be created and modified at any time after the zone is created.
-Records are specified in groups by type, for each group specify:<record_type>- record type:A,AAAA,MX,TXT,CNAME;<subdomain>- domain name of the port, e.g.first.
-Can contain numbers, Latin letters and hyphens;<record_ttl>- TTL of the record in seconds, default is 3600.
-To have the record inherit the TTL of the zone, specify-1;<value1>,<value2>- record values.
+• optional: add a "records" block with information about resource records in the zone.
+The records can be created and modified at any time after the zone is created.
+Records are specified in groups by type, for each group specify:

 curl -X PUT \